Comfy Ubuntu

 apt install caffeine

-By default the various disks that I plug in to my machine are visible in the sidebar, but util I click on them they are not actually mounted so I can’t use the files.
-“Clicking on stuff” is not a satisfactory workflow, especially if you have other scripts which depend on data on my external drive.
+By default, the various disks that I plug into my machine are visible in the sidebar, but until I click on them they are not actually mounted so I can’t use the files.
+“Clicking on stuff” is not a satisfactory workflow, especially if you have other scripts that depend on data on my external drive.
 So fix that.

-I believe we need to set the gnome config variable org.gnome.desktop.media-handling set automount to True.
+I believe we need to set the gnome config variable org.gnome.desktop.media-handling to automount True.

 Apparently this is equivalent to: